How Do We Demonstrate Our Love for God? 15 Ways

 When they walk into the room, there are times my eyes don’t light up.

 We all have bad days.
 Enjoying our kids isn’t about being perfect or never feeling frustrated.
-Instead, it’s about creating an atmosphere in which our little ones know we delight in them.
+It’s creating an atmosphere in which our little ones know we delight in them.
 It’s about smiling with our eyes as often as we can, setting aside our agendas to unknot little shoelaces, and tying those tiny laces with gentle hands and a warm smile for the thousandth day in a row.

 More and more, I’m learning that the quickest way to show my kids I love them is to show them how much I enjoy them.